rlue/ryanlue.com/_posts/2016-11-03-vim-plugins-for-jekyll.md

 ### Live refresh

-[Browserlink][blk] is an indispensable Vim plugin for basic web development.
+[Browserlink][blk]{:target="_blank"} is an indispensable Vim plugin for basic web development.
 It hooks into your browser and forces a refresh every time you save a file, so you can have your website open in Chrome and your `index.html` file open in Vim, and when you `:write` changes to the latter, they just show up in the former without any manual intervention.

 It’s a huge time-saver and fits well with Jekyll’s built-in development server.
 Ordinarily, to preview your site as you work on it, you would invoke